 - A sump pump will activate whether you are home or not, and also whether you are awake or not.
 This provides consistent, round-the-clock protection against flooding for your home, especially when storms can occur at any time.

 - Your sump pump can be hooked up to an alternate power source, such as an emergency battery, to ensure it continues working even if the power in your home goes out.

 Because you rely on your sump pump to protect your home from floods, it’s important to maintain this essential piece of plumbing equipment.
 Your plumbing service can help you by providing information and assistance to keep your sump pump running at peak capacity.

 - Have your plumber check and clean your sump pump at least once a year.
 If you haven’t had your sump pump checked yet this year, now is a good time to schedule a maintenance visit.

 Are you prepared for El Niño?
-You can find out more about installing or maintaining your sump pump near San Jose, CA, to enhance your home’s drainage system and prevent flooding by calling Cupertino Plumbing at (408) 600-2768 today.
+You can find out more about installing or maintaining your sump pump for your San Jose home to enhance your home’s drainage system and prevent flooding by contacting Cupertino Plumbing or calling us at (408) 335-0617 today.